cerensenol/DSA-210-Project/README.md

 - A multiple linear regression using SMI% and Drug Use% as predictors was conducted.
 - Drug use emerged as a stronger predictor than SMI%.
 - The model performed moderately well (R² around 0.4), indicating partial explanatory power.
+- A Random Forest model was also used to predict violent crime from both variables.
+Residual analysis revealed model strengths and weaknesses across states.

 ## Limitations